Risks and sensitivities

 Commodity market and fuel risks

-Fortum’s business is exposed to fluctuations in prices and availability of commodities used in the production, transmission and sale of energy products.
-The main exposure is toward electricity and gas prices and volumes, prices and volumes of emission allowances, and prices and availability of fuels.
+Fortum’s business is exposed to fluctuations in prices and availability of commodities used in the production, transmission and sales of energy products.
+The main exposure is toward electricity prices and volumes, prices of emissions, and price and availability of fuels.
 Fortum hedges its exposure to commodity market risks in order to improve the predictability of the future result by reducing volatility in earnings while ensuring cash flow risk is at an acceptable level.

 Sensitivity according to IFRS 7

-In Fortum, excluding Uniper, derivatives are used for hedging purposes with hedge accounting applied to most hedging strategies.
+These derivatives are used for hedging purposes with hedge accounting applied to most hedging strategies.
 Sensitivities in the table below are calculated based on the electricity position as of 31 December.
 Positions are actively managed in the day-to- day business operations and therefore the sensitivities vary from time to time.
 Sensitivity analysis includes only the market risks arising from derivatives i.e. the underlying physical electricity sales and purchases are not included.
-Sensitivity is calculated with the assumption that electricity forward and futures quotations would change 1 EUR/MWh for the period Fortum, excluding Uniper, has derivatives.
+Sensitivity is calculated with the assumption that electricity forward and futures quotations would change 1 EUR/MWh for the period Fortum has derivatives.

 Electricity price and volume risks